FabricioCrespo/deploy_ai_models_yt/lab2/README.md

-# Implementatio by Fabricio Crespo
+# Implementation by Fabricio Crespo

 ## Commands used to deploy docker with kafka: